-A team from the School of Architecture’s Center for Design Research is providing shields for hospital workers and first responders.
+A team from the School of Architecture + Design’s Center for Design Research is providing shields for hospital workers and first responders.

 As the need for face shields continues with the spread of the COVID 19, Mark Leach, shop supervisor and Jonathan Rugh, lab craftsman, considered how their skills and capabilities could be deployed.
 Jon first raised the question, and Mark’s spouse, Patty Kitchin, a physician at Centra Lynchburg General Hospital, validated the need.
 She sounded the alert that there would be need for personal protection equipment at smaller hospitals that do not have the procurement possibilities of the larger facilities.
 It soon became clear the same problem was situated with many of the local first responders and emergency crews.